JZK00/EEG-DIF/README.md

 ```

 ## Forecasting Model Training
-You should shell your wandb key in:
+You should fill your wandb key in:
 ```bash
 /train_eegdiff.py
 ```